Landstad revolver

 The Landstad revolver was an automatic revolver of Norwegian origin.
 The weapon had an unusual feeding device that used both a 2 round cylinder and a grip inserted magazine.

-It was chambered for the 7.5mm Nagant cartridge, which at the time of the creation of the Landstad was also used in the Swedish Mod.
-1887 and Norwegian Mod.
-1893 Nagant revolvers.
+It was chambered for 7.5mm Nagant, which at the time of the creation of the Landstad was also used in the Swedish Model 1887 and Norwegian Model 1893 Nagant revolvers.

 History

-The revolver design was patented in 1899 by Halvard Landstad, from Kristiana (now known as Oslo).
+The revolver design was patented in 1899 by Halvard Landstad, from Kristiania (now Oslo).
 Landstad designed the revolver with his own money and presented it to military trials in 1901.
 The gun never went into production because the revolver failed in the trials, but the inventor kept a prototype of the gun.
-It was donated to the British NRA after the inventor's death in 1955.
-In 1977 the revolver was sold in an auction to a Norse wepons collector.
+It was donated to the British National Rifle Association after the inventor's death in 1955.
+In 1977 the revolver was sold in an auction to a Norse weapons collector.